bml-research/data_analysis_bml/excel/excel_08_data_analysis.md

 Statics in Excel is limited.
 For example, non-parametric tests like the Mann–Whitney U test are not included in Excel.
 If you need to do more complex statistics, use R or Python instead.

+The actual content of statistics is beyond the scope of this course.
+Attend a statistics course of you need more background on this subject.

 ## Sorting of data

 ## Conditional formatting